makingmerry/grunt-php-site/README.md

 #### Generates favicon variants and application icons

 - Include initial favicon image to `/assets/favicons/src`
-- Recommended dimensions for initial favicon image: `260x260`
+- Recommended dimensions for initial favicon image: `260px by 260px`

 #### Starts development server with hot-reloading in browser